Tax Tips

 Consider a payroll service

-and state governments, and file all the necessary quarterly paperwork.
+For a reasonable fee, a payroll service will create your paychecks, deposit tax money with the federal and state governments, and file all the necessary quarterly paperwork.
 All you have to do is track your

-employees’ hours and call them in.
-Left to your own devices, a missed payroll tax payment can become
+employees’ hours and report them through the applicable online platform.
+Left to your own devices, a missed payroll tax payment can become your biggest IRS nightmare.

 Don’t base decisions solely on write‐offs